Lutando/docs-oxd/sources/framework/python/index.md

 # oxd Flask Demo site

-This is a demo site for oxd-python written using Python Flask to demonstrate how to use oxd-python to perform authorization with an OpenID Provider and fetch information.
+The following documentation shows how to configure the Python Flask framework to use oxd for authentication.

 ## Deployment